MESAHub/mesa-website/08-faq.markdown

 when you run MESA.
 These messages are safe to ignore.

 <a id="yosemite"></a>
+<a id="osx"></a>
-## What do I need to do to run MESA on OS X 10.10 (Yosemite)?
+## What do I need to do to run MESA on OS X?

-It is necessary to take the following actions after you upgrade to Yosemite, even if you had a working version of MESA on your previous version of OS X.
+It is necessary to take the following actions on recent versions of OS X (10.9 or later) , even if you had a working version of MESA on your previous version of OS X.

 * Install or reinstall the current version of [Xquartz][xquartz].